Disc operation overview

-The disc in the spine is an integral piece to the overall stability and structure of the spine.
+The disc in the spine is an integral piece of the overall stability and structure of the spine.
 Though small and gel-like, these strong discs are responsible for spacing and supporting the vertebrae of the spine and allowing them to move freely.
-Because the discs are so important to the integrity of the spine, any damage to a disc could cause a serious condition to develop in the spine and ultimately lead to pain and limited mobility.
+Because the discs are so important to the integrity of the spine, any damage to a disc could cause a serious condition to develop and ultimately lead to pain and limited mobility.

-In some cases, these degenerative disc diseases, such as a bulging disc, can be effectively treated with conservative, nonsurgical treatment methods.
+In some cases, these degenerative disc diseases, such as a bulging disc, can be effectively treated with conservative treatment methods.
 However, if the disc is severely damaged and impacting a nerve root in the spinal canal, the only possible treatment option may be a disc operation.
 To get more insight into a disc operation, read the information provided in the following article.

 What to expect during a disc operation

-The purpose of a disc operation is to remove a portion of or the entire damaged disc from the spine in order to relieve the pressure on the pinched nerve root in the spinal canal.
-Though the spine damage is found in the disc, the pain patients experience originates from the pinched nerve that sends pain signals from the spine to the brain and extremities.
+The purpose of a disc operation is to remove a portion or the entire damaged disc from the spine in order to relieve the pressure on the pinched nerve root in the spinal canal.
+Though the spinal damage is found in the disc, the pain patients experience originates from the pinched nerve that sends pain signals from the spine to the brain and extremities.

 Our minimally invasive stabilization procedure is also performed through a small incision and removes the entire damaged disc to free the impacted nerve root.
 Once the disc is removed, an artificial disc is inserted into the empty disc space to immediately stabilize the spine.
 For more information about the minimally invasive disc procedures at Laser Spine Institute, please contact us today.